Order of Perwira Agong Negara Brunei

 The Most Faithful Order of Perwira Agong Negara Brunei (Darjah Perwira Agong Negara Brunei Yang Amat Setia), also translated as The Most Faithful Order of Gallantry of Brunei, is an order of Brunei.
 It was established on 28 November 1959 by Sultan Omar Ali Saifuddien III.

-The order consists of two classes:
+Current classes

+The two classes of appointment to the Order are, from highest grade to lowest :